 Best DIY whole-home leak detection system

-Flume can’t turn off your water supply if it detects a leak, but it costs hundreds less than the systems that can, and you won’t need to cut into your water pipe—or hire a plumber—to install it.
-This simple device also provides valuable insight into your water use and will help you reduce it.
+This second-generation Flume still can’t turn off your water supply if it detects a leak, but it costs hundreds less than the systems that can, and you won’t need to cut into your water pipe—or hire a plumber—to install it.
+The Flume 2 is even better than the first-generation product and is a fantastic value for $199.

 How we tested